-Elliott Waves Theory – The Difference Between Double and Triple Threes in Trading with Elliott
+The Difference between Double and Triple Threes in Trading with Elliott

-One of the last complex corrections presented here on our Forex Trading Academy project are the double and triple three patterns.
+One of the last types of complex correction presented here on our Forex Trading Academy project is the double and triple three patterns.
 These patterns are considered to be rare ones, but they do form on the Forex market.
-Out of the places where they may appear, they have a predilection to form as 2nd waves in impulsive moves, and not that often, as b-waves in zigzags.
-No matter if a 2nd or a b-wave, the move to follow should be a powerful one.
-As a rule of thumb, the longer the double or the triple three patterns take to form, the more aggressive move to follow next.
-What makes a double and a triple three pattern, and how are they different than other patterns discovered by Elliott?
+Of the places where they may appear, they have a predilection to form as second waves in impulsive moves, and not that often, as b-waves in zigzags.
+Regardless of whether it is a second or a b-wave, the move to follow should be a powerful one.
+As a rule of thumb, the longer the double- or triple-three pattern takes to form, the more aggressive move to follow next will be.
+What makes a double- and a triple-three pattern, and how are they different from the other patterns discovered by Elliott?

 Defining a Double and Triple Three Pattern

 Both these patterns fall into the category of complex corrections with a large x-wave.
-So far we’ve treated only the running corrections as corrections in this category, and this article comes to complement the ones dedicated to running corrections.
+So far we’ve only treated the running corrections as corrections in this category, and this article serves to complement those dedicated to running corrections.
 A large x-wave means that the intervening wave will retrace more than 61.8% into the territory of the previous correction.
-This retracement level should be considered as the minimum one, in the sense that the x-wave can go and easily reverse the whole previous correction, without the overall pattern to fall into a running correction category.
+This retracement level should be considered as the minimum one, in the sense that the x-wave can go and easily reverse the whole previous correction, without the overall pattern falling into the running correction category.

 Spotting a Double Three Pattern